With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreWhite Horse Ranch Santa Fe is a mental health facility in Santa Fe County, NM, located at 7 Avenida Vista Grande, B7 312, 87540.
-White Horse Ranch Santa Fe provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-White Horse Ranch Santa Fe provides couples/family therapy, behavior modification and individual psychotherapy to children / adolescents.
-White Horse Ranch Santa Fe also supports LGBT, clients referred from the court/judicial system and people with trauma.
-Some other services available at White Horse Ranch Santa Fe include family psychoeducation, psychosocial rehabilitation services and case management.
+Learn MoreWhite Horse Ranch Santa Fe is a mental health clinic in Santa Fe County, New Mexico, located at 7 Avenida Vista Grande, B7 312, 87540 zip code.
+White Horse Ranch Santa Fe offers outpatient treatment, residential treatment and telemedicine/telehealth.
+White Horse Ranch Santa Fe provides activity therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+White Horse Ranch Santa Fe also supports clients referred from the court/judicial system, people with HIV or AIDS and people with trauma.
+Some other services provided by White Horse Ranch Santa Fe include psychosocial rehabilitation services, education services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.